Sisimito

-In Belizean and Honduran folklore, the Sisimito (alternatively called Sisimite, Sisimita, Súkara, and Itacayo) is a bipedal upright gorilla-like creature that possesses a head much like a human, with long hair or fur covering its body.
+In Belizean and Honduran folklore, the Sisimito (alternatively called Sisimite, Sisimita, Súkara, and Itacayo) is a bipedal upright gorilla-like cryptid that possesses a head much like a human, with long hair or fur covering its body.
 It is also referred to as "the Mexican Bigfoot", though it is also known in the neighboring countries of Guatemala and Nicaragua.

 Description

 The Sisimite is believed to resemble a humanoid creature with black or dark brown fur, described as larger than an average person.
 It is said to have four fingers on each hand and no thumbs, ape-like facial features, and backward-facing feet with no knees.
 Its name differs between ethnic groups, for example, the Garifuna call it Sismidu.
 The name has no true English translation and it is believed to have come from the Nahuatl word, Tzitzimitl.

 Honduras

 According to Honduran legends, it is believed that the Sisimite targets and kidnaps human women.
 It is believed that when a woman falls in love with a Sisimite, the Sisimite will claim her as his own, and she will never be seen again.

 The Honduran explorer and historian, Jesús Aguilar Paz (1895-1974), said that the Sisimite lives in the highest part of the Honduran mountains, more specifically in the inaccessible caverns found there.
 Aguilar also explains that the Sisimite feeds on the wild berries from the mountains and that it is not a carnivorous being or a hunter, however, it usually goes down to the village to kidnap women to take them to their cave.
 The union of a Sisimite and a human is believed to produce ape men.